 What if I Can’t Afford to Pay Child Support?

-If circumstances change, on either end of the equation, the amount of child support required can be adjusted.
-The circumstances must have changed in a substantial way and be permanent or at least will exist for a continuing period of time.
-If the change isn’t permanent, it should at least be something that lasts a period of months or years.
+Yes.
+If either parent’s circumstances change, the amount of child support can be adjusted.
+Now, the circumstances must have changed in a substantial way and be permanent or exist for a continuous period of time.

-If a non-custodial parent has lost a job, encountered enormous medical expense, taken on the support of other children, or experienced some other hardship that has altered the financial picture substantially, it may be worth bringing it to the court’s attention and seeking an adjustment.
+For instance, if the paying parent lost his or her job, encountered enormous medical expenses, took on the support of other children, or experienced some other hardship that has substantially altered the financial picture, it may be worth bringing it to the court’s attention and seeking an adjustment.

-Likewise, if a non-custodial parent’s fortunes change dramatically for the good, it is also possible for the custodial parent to seek additional child support.
+Likewise, if the paying parent’s fortunes change dramatically for the good, it is also possible for the recipient parent to seek an increase in child support.

 Examples of what has qualified as a substantial and continuing change include:

-- Loss of employment and increased medical expenses due to medical condition,
+- loss of employment and increased medical expenses due to a medical condition

-- Child support ordered for subsequent children, unless modification would result in less total child support obligation,
+- child support ordered for subsequent children unless the modification would result in a less total child support obligation

-- The child’s increased needs, including educational expenses and
+- the child’s increased needs, including educational expenses

 Examples of what has not qualified as a substantial and continuing change include:

-- Death of supporting parent unless otherwise agreed or expressly provided in Decree, and
+- death of a supporting parent unless otherwise agreed or expressly provided in the decree

-If a minor child marries, the child support obligation for that child is terminated, as marriage results in immediate emancipation.
+If a minor child marries, the child support obligation for that child is terminated since marriage results in immediate emancipation.
 However, marriage involving a minor child is voidable under Colorado state law.
 If the marriage is declared invalid, or annulled, then the child support obligation is revived.

 The supporting parent is not held responsible for child support during the length of the voidable marriage.

 If the parent responsible to pay child support stops paying child support, the amount owed doesn’t just go away.
 It keeps adding up and becomes known as an “arrearage” that carries a high rate of interest.
-If this situation arises, it is entirely possible for the ex-spouse, their attorney or even the department of social services to pursue the payor parent for the arrearage.
-The State could take a parent’s tax refund or private counsel may to arrange for liens on bank accounts and property (such as cars and houses).
-In addition, the state can seize the offending parent’s driver’s license and add a negative entry on the parent’s credit report.
-Upon request, the Court can even Order the payor parent’s employer to withhold child support funds and forward them to the Family Support Registry.
-Finally, if the payor parent files for bankruptcy, the amount owed in arrears typically cannot be discharged.
-It stays with the parent until it is paid in full.
+If this situation arises, it is entirely possible for the ex-spouse, their attorney, or even the department of social services to pursue the payor parent for the arrearage.